belivetech/belivetech.github.io/sdk-guide-for-ios.md

 **Alternative Approach**

 1. Extract the contents of the framework.
-There will be three `xcframeworks` : `BeLiveCore.xcframework` , BeLiveAudience.`xcframework` and `BeLiveBroadcaster.xcframwork`
+There will be three BeLive`xcframeworks` : `BeLiveCore.xcframework`, BeLiveAudience.`xcframework` and `BeLiveBroadcaster.xcframwork` as well as third party `xcframeworks` which should be added too.
-2. Embed  all three xcframework by dragging it into the Frameworks, Libraries, and Embedded Content section of the General tab for your application target.
+2. Embed  all xcframework by dragging it into the Frameworks, Libraries, and Embedded Content section of the General tab for your application target.

 Belive iOS SDK uses following open source libraries which must be added in Podfile with specific versions